CodeAssociate/CA.Blocks.DataAccess/docs/getting-started/getting-started.md

 PM> Install-Package CA.Blocks.MySQLDataAccess -Version x.x.x
 ```

-The second thing you need to do is set up a connection string see [Connection String Examples](../Samples/Connection/Index.md)
+The second thing you need to do is set up a connection string, see [Connection String Examples](../quick-examples/connection-configuration/Index.md)

 Then you will be ready to work with the DataAccess Class

 ### Template example accessing SQL server

-In this example, we going to use the data from the local SQL server selecting the data from the sysobjects table and executing the results into the .NET class calledExampleSysObjects below
+In this example, we are going to use the data from the local SQL Server, selecting the data from the `sysobjects` table and executing the results into the .NET class called `ExampleSysObjects` below:

 ``` csharp
     public class ExampleSysObjects